marios-code-path/demo-chat/chat-core/README.md

         kind    String
     }

-This is for the most part an example of representing what a key T holds.
-However, this also means that everyone exchanging Objects of type Key that 'kind' will need to tag along.
+Everyone exchanging Objects of type Key will need 'kind' to tag along.
 This isn't horrible, but is generally annoying to know - and if left unchecked can lead to others doing the same and then worse - poor performance and bugs will be a result.

 But who actually needs 'kind'?
 Who would write an application that makes use of a 'kind' bit voluntarily and during steady state?
 In this case 'kind' is just a hazard...
-Unless you dont already know what to expect, then the only way to find out is to ask everyone if T exists... or store it only.
+Unless you dont already know what to expect, then the only way to know is to ask everyone if T exists... or store it only and perform regressive analysis to figure out what T actually was for.
 So this must be a field we only need during analysis...

 ### I decided it's not that bad

-Well, each service will not have its own key-store but Key-stores should be used by whoever needs a Key of the ID type vended by that service.
-All you have to do is tell it what's behind it. so. lets see what a revised interface, and s most optimal persistence subclass look like.
+Each service will not have its own key-store but Key-stores are discreet and should be used by whoever needs a Key of the ID type vended by that service.
+Lets see what a revised interface, and the additional persistence-specific subclass look like.

 key.kt: